Crunch-io/apidocs/source/includes/_endpoint-projects.md

 #### GET

-Returns a catalog with all users and tea,sthat have access to this project and their project permissions in the following format:
+Returns a catalog with all users and teams that have access to this project and their project permissions in the following format:

 ```http